๐Ÿ”ฌBiological Chemistry I

 Omega Loop

-• Functionally important for active sites and binding interfaces, as their surface exposure and conformational variability enable specific molecular interactions
+• Functionally important for active sites and binding interfaces.
+Their surface exposure and conformational variability allow them to create specific shapes for substrate binding or protein-protein interactions.

 Disordered Regions: Flexibility as Function